mortezakowkabi/jcb-persian-documentation/020-Adding-Custom-Admin-Views-to-a-Component.md

 To achieve this:

-1. In your Custom Admin View’s **Dynamic GET (Data Query)** section, access the selected IDs using PHP:
+1. In your Custom Admin View's **Dynamic GET (Data Query)** section, access the selected IDs using PHP:

    ```php
    $input = JFactory::getApplication()->input;